emqx/emqx-exproto-python-sdk/README.md

 ### Installation

+You can install py pip
+> pip3 install emqx-exproto

 You can clone the git repository:
 > git clone https://github.com/emqx/emqx-exproto-python-sdk.git
 > cd emqx-exproto-python-sdk
 > python3 setup.py install

+### Get Started

+- First of all, follow the step Installation to install dependencies
+- create your Python project.

+### Deploy

+After compiled all source codes, you should deploy the sdk and your class files into EMQ X.

+Copy your class files, e.g: example/demo.py to emqx/data/extension directory.

+Modify the emqx/etc/plugins/emqx_exproto.conf file. e.g:

+exproto.listener.protoname = tcp://0.0.0.0:7993
+exproto.listener.protoname.driver = python
+exproto.listener.protoname.driver_search_path = data/extension
+exproto.listener.protoname.driver_callback_module = demo
+Execute bin/emqx console to start EMQ X and load the emqx_exproto plugin.

+Use `telnet 127.0.0.1 7993` to establish a TCP connection and observe the console output.

 ### Interface